alifaraji64/thesocial-mvvm-architecture/README.md

 # thesocial

-the social is a social media project written in flutter+firebase stack with the help of MVVM architecture
+thesocial is a social media project built with flutter+firebase stack with the help of MVVM architecture

 ### functionalities:
 - authentication